Certora/Documentation/docs/gambit/mutation-verifier.md

   }
 }
 ```
-If you set `num_mutants` to 0 in the above file, `gambit` will not generate any mutants, you will only run
+If you set `num_mutants` to 0 in the above file, `gambit` will run only on the mutants added manually and no other mutants will be generated.
 `certoraMutate` on manually written mutants.

 ## CLI Options